franklia/till-payments-dev-test-ui/README.md

 - I was able to complete routes for /customers and /customers/:id
 - I have not used React Testing Library before but did manage to get a couple of very basic tests written.
 Obviously it would have been great to add more if I had more time
-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the typescript flag

 ## How to run on local

 ### Prerequisites

-- NPM
+- Yarn
 - React.js
-- Node version 14.15.4 or higher
+- Node version 15.X or higher
 - Google Chrome or Firefox

 ### Installation